¿What’s Boskeopolis Stories?

 The 2nd code is also an alphabetical letter that represents the relative order in which the story was published within that season.
 For example, the “HURRY” story was the 5th story published in season 3, so its 2nd character is E.

 The 3rd code is the most vague.
 It’s a 2-character hexadecimal # that roughly represents that story’s absolute order in terms o’ when ’twas written, independent o’ publication.
-For instance, though the “SHIP” story was the 1st published story, ’twas the 9th story written, so its code is 08 ( 1st value is 00, as in most hexidecimal bytes ).
+For instance, tho the “SHIP” story was the 1st published story, ’twas the 9th story written, so its code is 08 ( 1st value is 00, as in most hexidecimal bytes ).
 Attentive readers will notice holes in the sequence o’ hexidecimal #s, signifying rejected stories.
 For example, the 1st story I wrote, way back @ the end o’ 2011, was ne’er published ( for good reason — trust me ), so 00 is ne’er used.

 I say this code is vague ’cause these stories weren’t written 1 after the other, but written concurrently, starting & stopping @ varying times.
 The fact that I wasn’t consistent in when I chose to give a code to a story — when I started the 1st draft or when I finished — or how they’re portioned — the “DISTURBED” stories all have the same code, but the “GENIE” stories have different codes — makes this e’en mo’ imprecise.